 Coping with emotional and social effects

-You can have emotional and social effects as well as physical effects after a cancer diagnosis.
-This may include dealing with difficult emotions, such as sadness, anxiety, anger, or managing your stress level.
+You can have emotional and social effects after a cancer diagnosis.
+This may include dealing with a variety of emotions, such as sadness, anxiety, anger, or managing your stress level.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

 Cancer treatment can be expensive.
 It is may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 People with a thymic tumor and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations, in a separate part of this website.